yurij-kupreev/norfolk-cache-project/README.md

 Please, use your own prefix name instead of *my* to avoid name conflicts.

 ## Solution 1
-1. Create a new resource group *my-norfolk-cache*.
-(Learn more about (Azure Resource Manager)[https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview].)
+1. Create a new resource group *my-norfolk-cache*. (["Azure Resource Manager"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).)
 2. Create a new *my-norfolk-cache-ci* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-ci-plan* (free pricing tier, any location).
 3. Create a new *my-norfolk-cache-uat* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-uat-plan* (free pricing tier, any location).
 4. Create a new *my-norfolk-cache* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-plan* (free pricing tier, any location).